 This glacial retreat strongly affects water discharge, which will in turn alters the properties of hydrological systems and has consequences for stream and estuarine ecosystems that serve as reservoirs of biological productivity, especially for bellwether resources such as salmon and plankton.
 Glacial retreat also accelerates forest succession, which alters carbon sequestration potential, the structure of riparian corridors, and the flux of organic biomass to streams.
 These glacier-driven processes have the potential to radically alter access to and availability of key resources, such as salmon and the forests and other habitats which support tourism.

-The Southeast Test Case focuses on patterns of key variables - including ice, freshwater, alluvial forest, estuaries, salmon, and plankton - to better understand the consequences of changing environments.
-Researchers are evaluating community-level social consequences as well as the adaptive capacity of tourism businesses and resource managers to respond to projected changes to these variables.
-The objectives of the test case are to:
+The Southeast Test Case focused on patterns of key variables - including ice, freshwater, alluvial forest, estuaries, salmon, and plankton - to better understand the consequences of changing environments.
+Researchers evaluated community-level social consequences as well as the adaptive capacity of tourism businesses and resource managers to respond to projected changes to these variables.
+The objectives of the test case were to:

 - Understand how climate dynamics influence the spatio-temporal variability of key ecosystem indicators: ice, freshwater hydroecology, estuarine productivity, and floodplain forest.